bensquire/Digital-Ocean-Dynamic-DNS-Updater/README.md

 ---------------
 I forked this code from Ben Squires' original project at https://github.com/bensquire/Digital-Ocean-Dynamic-DNS-Updater

+The changes I've made;
+1. Add additional parameter so an @ record can be updated.
+2. Add the ability to choose which type of record to update (A/CNAME etc)
+3. Add an optional command to be called upon update of the IP (for example; https://github.com/Siftah/vpnuk_smartdns_client)
+4. Amended the way the error handling works so that it's more coherent when called from a cronjob, it now only creates output if the debug DEFINE is set to TRUE, there's a real error, or it updates the IP address.
+All other times it will be silent.
+5. Extracted some of the config into a seperate config.php to make pushing updates to GitHub easier without sharing my personal config with the world ;)

 He, in turn, improved the original code which came from ['pushingkarma.com'](http://pushingkarma.com/notebook/dynamic-dns-your-home-pc-using-digitaloceans-api/).

 Use Case: